jenkinsci/pipeline-model-definition-plugin/SYNTAX.md

 * *Parameters*: None
 * *Takes a Closure*: Yes
 * *Closure Contents*: A sequence of one or more build conditions containing Pipeline steps to run.
-See below for definition of build conditions and their contents.
+See below for definitions of build conditions and their contents.

 ### postBuild
-* *Description*: Defines post build actions to be run after build completion, assuming build status conditions are met.
+* *Description*: Defines post-build actions to be run after build completion, assuming build status conditions are met.
 Note that `postBuild` steps are run *before* `notifications`.
 * *Required*: No
 * *Allowed In*: Top-level `pipeline` closure only.